-Under normal conditions of equipment use, the lead content associated with the application of exemption 13(a), Annex III is encapsulated within the equipment enclosure and will neither be touched nor released to the environment.
-As this equipment is sold B2B for professional/industrial use only, equipment that finally reaches end-of-life will be appropriately processed by professional recyclers who are obligated to have suitable controls to avoid any environmental releases and are notified of the presence of the substance under the producers' obligation to provide a SCIP notification.
+Under normal conditions of equipment use, the cadmium and lead content associated with the application of Annex III, exemption 13(b) is encapsulated within the equipment enclosure and will neither be touched nor released to the environment.11 As this equipment is sold B2B for professional/industrial use only, equipment that finally reaches end-of-life will be appropriately processed by professional recyclers who are obligated to have suitable controls to avoid any environmental releases and are notified of the presence of the substance under the producers' obligation to provide a SCIP notification.

 As a result of the participating companies' relatively low consumption of parts, in comparison to the product Categories 1-7 and 10, renewing this exemption for Category 9 will have a minimal impact on the environment.
 As previously indicated, Category 9 Industrial producers are only responsible for 0.2% of annual WEEE production.
-The number of components relying on this exemption that are specialized for test and measurement applications combined with their collective use provide a strong rationale to keep the specialised components, that rely on this exemption, in production.
-The manufacturing of specialised components will represent a minute fraction of the total exemption usage referenced in this report.
+The number of components relying on this exemption that are specialized for test and measurement applications combined with their collective use provide a strong rationale to keep the specialized components, that rely on this exemption, in production.
+The manufacturing of specialized components represents a minute fraction of the total exemption usage referenced in this report.
 The majority of the bulk glass that utilize this exemption, that constitute Category 9 industrial usage, are common to all product categories.
 The component manufacturers therefore rely on volume use of the other categories to justify their continued production.
-Renewing this exemption only for Category 9 for the full 7 years will not extend the production life of these higher volume components beyond the exemption renewal period assigned to Categories 1-7 and 10.
+Renewing this exemption for only Category 9 for the full 7 years will not extend the production life of these higher volume components beyond the exemption renewal period assigned to Categories 1-7 and 10.
 It will, however, enable the Test & Measurement coalition members to buy sufficient (relatively small) quantities to update the design and continue to use the relevant components for an extended period.
-As a result, a renewal of this exemption will have a minimal environmental impact and has a positive socio-economic impact by enabling the continued production of Category 9 products critical to the health and welfare of the EU (and global) society whilst the multiyear redesign process is executed.
+As a result, a renewal of this exemption has a minimal environmental impact and has a positive socioeconomic impact by enabling the continued production of Category 9 products critical to the health and welfare of the EU (and global) society whilst the multi-year redesign process is executed.